asu-gkg/p4-learn/06-RSVP/README.md

 Successful reservation(h6->h1): path: s7->s6->s3->s1
 ```

+> Note that the successful reservation print message is an artifact of our
+solution.
+Unless you add your own prints for debugging you should not see such
+message.

 After you added these two reservations, you should see responses from `ping` during about 20 seconds:
 ```
 64 bytes from 10.7.6.2: icmp_seq=11 ttl=59 time=12.3 ms